ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 |

-This allows you to search for a background by typing the name of the tag
+This allows you to search for a material by typing the name of the tag
 - In the upper field, you can enter the name of the tag you want to include in the search
 - In the lower field, you can enter the name of the tag you want to exclude from the search